onzfonz/comp227/src/content/3/en/part3c.md

 There is one important detail regarding the use of the <em>findByIdAndUpdate</em> method.
 By default, the <em>updatedNote</em> parameter of the event handler receives the original document [without the modifications](https://mongoosejs.com/docs/api/model.html#model_Model-findByIdAndUpdate).
-We added the optional <code>{ new: true }</code> parameter, which will cause our event handler to be called with the new modified document instead of the original.
+We added the optional `{ new: true }` parameter, which will cause our event handler to be called with the new modified document instead of the original.

 After testing the backend directly with Postman and the VS Code REST client, we can verify that it seems to work.
 The frontend also appears to work with the backend using the database.